7 AI Receptionist Myths Debunked: What Business Owners Get Wrong

 Reputable providers serving European markets are GDPR compliant, including data minimization, processing agreements, right to erasure, and EU data residency.
 However, not all providers are equal - some US-based providers store data outside the EU and may not have full GDPR compliance.
 Always verify compliance before choosing a provider.
 Ask for their Data Processing Agreement and confirm data residency location.

-According to Gartner survey data, the median time from sign-up to live deployment is 4 business days.
+For a typical service business, expect a few business days to a couple of weeks from sign-up to live deployment.
 Setup involves configuring your business hours, services, scheduling rules, and frequently asked questions.
 No coding or technical skills are required.
-The most time-consuming part is typically deciding your call-routing rules and preparing the information the AI needs to answer questions about your business.
+The most time-consuming part is usually the business decisions: deciding your call-routing rules, escalation triggers, and what information the AI should and should not share.

 Yes - this is one of the fundamental advantages over human receptionists.
-AI has no limit on concurrent calls.
-During peak hours when a human receptionist would put callers on hold (causing 90-second average abandonment), AI handles every call simultaneously with the same quality.
+AI has no practical limit on concurrent calls.
+During peak hours when a human receptionist would put callers on hold (and most callers abandon hold queues within a minute or two), AI handles every call simultaneously with the same quality.
 This alone eliminates a significant portion of missed calls.

 The biggest legitimate concern is emotional intelligence for complex situations.
 AI handles routine interactions excellently but is weaker when calls require empathy, creative problem-solving, or handling truly novel situations.
 The solution is not to avoid AI but to deploy it strategically: let AI handle the 70-80% of calls that are routine, and route complex situations to your best human staff.